zenitopires/timesol_retriever/README.md

 # Retriever

 ## Background
-The Retriever is a microservice that collects data about NFTs from MagicEden, the most popular Solana NFT marketplace.
+The Retriever is one of the timeSol microservices, responsible for the collection of NFT data from MagicEden, the most popular Solana NFT marketplace.
 The data collected will be useful for NFT buyers who can utilize this data to see trends about a particular collection.

 ## How to Run Retriever